Epidemiology & Public Health

 Education and Training

-Dr. Takala received her B.S. in Zoology from Brigham Young University in 1999, after which she completed a two-year research fellowship in the Division of Parasitic Diseases at the Centers for Disease Control and Prevention.
-She received her Ph.D. in Molecular Epidemiology from the University of Maryland School of Medicine in 2006.
-After completing postdoctoral training in molecular evolution at University of Maryland and Arizona State University, she joined the School of Medicine faculty as part of the Multidisciplinary Clinical Research Career Development Program in 2008.
+Dr. Takala Harrison is an epidemiologist with expertise in the molecular and genomic epidemiology of malaria.
+She received her B.S. in Zoology from Brigham Young University in 1999, where she began her malaria research career in the laboratory of Dr. James Jensen, a pioneer in the discovery of techniques to culture Plasmodium falciparum in vitro.
+After graduation, she completed a two-year research fellowship in the Division of Parasitic Diseases at the Centers for Disease Control and Prevention.
+She received her Ph.D. in Molecular Epidemiology from the University of Maryland School of Medicine (UMSOM) in 2006.
+After completing postdoctoral training in population genetics at Arizona State University, she joined the UMSOM faculty as part of the Multidisciplinary Clinical Research Career Development Program in 2008.

 Takala-Harrison S, Clark TG, Jacob CG, Cummings MP, Miotto O, Dondorp AM, Fukuda MM, Nosten F, Noedl H, Imwong M, Bethell D, Se Y, Lon C, Tyner SD, Saunders DL, Socheat D, Ariey F, Phyo AP, Starzengruber P, Fuehrer HP, Swoboda P, Stepniewska K, Flegg J, Arze C, Cerqueira GC, Silva JC, Ricklefs SM, Porcella SF, Stephens RM, Adams M, Kenefic LJ, Campino S, Auburn S, MacInnis B, Kwiatkowski DP, Su XZ, White NJ, Ringwald P, Plowe CV.
 Genetic loci associated with delayed clearance of Plasmodium falciparum following artemisinin treatment in Southeast Asia.
 Proc Natl Acad Sci U S A. 110(1):240-5, 2013.